Credit Services Organization Bond Overview

 If the total value of your bond is $50,000, a potential claimant can get reimbursed for losses up to that amount.
 However, as the bond principal, you only pay a certain percentage of that sum, known as the bond premium.
 Premiums are paid annually or biannually, and their cost is determined by the bonding company.
 Before they underwrite each surety bond, bonding companies do an evaluation of an applicant’s credit report and financial situation to determine their likelihood of triggering and/or repaying a claim.
 Based on that information, they assign a premium.

 For good credit applicants, premiums are generally between 1% and 5%.
-Check out our surety bond cost guide for more information on the factors determining your bond cost, as well as a free and quick surety bond cost calculator.
+Check out our surety bond cost guide for more information on the factors determining your bond cost.
+You can also get a ballpark estimate using our free and quick surety bond cost calculator.

 Credit Service Organization Bonds with Bad Credit